Our Verdict

 This jacket is also certified to meet the responsible down standard, which indicates that the birds who grew its feathers didn't suffer more than necessary.
 Outdoor Research provides a tracking number through its down supplier, Allied Feather.
 Our jacket down comes from grey ducks in China.

 The shell is also 100% recycled nylon.
-If these steps to prevent animal cruelty and increase environmental responsibility fall in line with your values, that adds to your purchase.
+If these steps to prevent animal cruelty and increase environmental responsibility align with your values, that adds to your purchase.

 What Other Winter Jackets Should You Consider?

-We must say, we're impressed.
-While this jacket may not be a looker, it feels luxurious.
+While this jacket may not be the best-looking in the test, it feels luxurious.
+If you are looking for the best combination of warmth and comfort, stop here.
 We love it when gear that helps keep you outside longer comes in at a more affordable price point.
-If you are looking for the best combination of warm and comfy, stop here.

 If you would like to see a little more style or weatherproofing in your winter coat, there are a few other options to consider.
-The Fjallraven Nuuk earned a similarly high warmth rating, despite being quite a bit shorter, and it performed excellently in wet and windy conditions.
+The Canada Goose Shelburne shrugs off cold weather, wind, and water, and wraps you in a structured, elegant style — though is significantly higher cost.
+The Fjallraven Nuuk has a more relaxed style than the Shelburne, but is warmer — despite being shorter — and performs excellently in windy conditions.

 The Patagonia Tres 3-in-1 Parka and Down With It Parka are not as insulated, but they are both quite stylish.